Management Recruiters of Centerville

 - If relocation is involved make sure that you and your significant others have given careful consideration to the ramifications of a move.

-- The subject of counter-offer will be thoroughly discussed with you by this time by a member of our team.
+- A member of our MRC staff should have discussed the subject of counter-offer thoroughly with you by this time.
 If accepting a counter-offer is a possibility on your part, then please let us know so we can reach resolution before moving on with the interview process.
-As we move forward in this process, I expect you to give me your "word of honor" that a decision on your part to accept an offer from my client is final.
-Accepting a counter-offer will be detrimental to your career and relationships for several reasons:
+As we move forward in this process, I expect you to give me your “word of honor” that a decision on your part to accept an offer from my client is final.
+Accepting a counter-offer is “bad news” for several reasons:

-- It would represent a very significant breach of faith between you and the recruiter, and place each of you in a very unprofessional light with the client.
+- It would represent a very significant breach of faith between us, and place both you and me in a very unprofessional light with the client.

-- It means either that the recruiter has done a poor job of probing relative to your reasons pursuing a career change, or you have not been forthright with him or her during the process - or both!
+- It means either that I have done a poor job of probing relative to your reasons pursuing a career change, or you have not been forthright with me during the process – or both!

-- A counter-offer is typically financial, which does not address the typical reasons why most people consider leaving their job in the first place.
-If your reason for changing jobs is financial, ask your employer for more money now before taking a recruiter and potential employer's time - and running the risk of severely damaging your career and relationships.
+- A counter-offer is typically financial, which does not address the reasons you considered leaving in the first place.
+If your reason for changing jobs is financial, we strongly recommend that you ask your employer for more money now before we move on in the process.

-- Over 50% of those who accept counter-offers end up leaving their job within a 6 to 8 month timeframe for reasons totally unrelated to compensation - and in some cases the cause is involuntary.
+- On average over 50% of those who accept counter-offers end up leaving their job within a 6 to 8 month timeframe either because of ("c.") above or involuntarily severance.

-- Employers, especially bosses pressed for results, almost always view a subordinate's acceptance of a new position with another company, as an act of betrayal and things are never quite the same after acceptance of a counter-offer.
+- Employers almost always view acceptance of a new position with another company, as an act of betrayal and things are never quite the same after acceptance of a counter-offer.

 - Write a well thought out 1 page follow-up letter to each interviewer.
 The letter should concisely cover the following points.